 Employer Liability for Supervisor Sexual Harassment

 Harassment by a supervisor or executive carries greater legal consequences than harassment by a coworker because supervisors control promotions, pay raises, and job security, creating a power imbalance that leaves employees more vulnerable.
-Florida and federal law holds employers vicariously liable for supervisor harassment only under specific conditions.
+Under both Florida and federal law, employers are vicariously liable for supervisor harassment only under specific conditions.

 Employers are liable for supervisor sexual harassment when:

-Not reporting harassment according to company policy may allow the employer to claim they were unaware and avoid liability.
+Not reporting harassment in accordance with company policy may allow the employer to claim they were unaware and avoid liability.

 To build a strong case, employees must either experience termination or report the harassment per company policy.
 If you fear retaliation, consult an attorney before taking action.